BeratTezer/ROS-Files/README.md

 # ROS_Files

 ## Creating a catkin Package
-Go to the path: "catkin_ws/src".
-If not exist, create manually.<br>
+1. Go to the path: "catkin_ws/src".
+If not exist, create manually.
-Then write and run this line: "catkin_create_pkg beginner_tutorials std_msgs rospy roscpp"<br>
+2. Then write and run this line: "catkin_create_pkg beginner_tutorials std_msgs rospy roscpp"
-Then the tutorial files will be created.<br>
+3. Then the tutorial files will be created.

 ## Creating Nodes in "roscore"
-First write "roscore", it will start a master.<br>
+1. First write "roscore", it will start a master.
-Then go to the new terminal<br>
+2. Then go to the new terminal
-To create a turtle, write "rosrun turtlesim turtlesim_node"<br>
+3. To create a turtle, write "rosrun turtlesim turtlesim_node"
-Then go to new termial and write "rosrun turtlesim turtle_teleop_key".
-This terminal will read commands and rotate the turtle.<br>
+4. Then go to new termial and write "rosrun turtlesim turtle_teleop_key".
+This terminal will read commands and rotate the turtle.
-To visualize the connection as a graph, write "rosrun rqt_graph rqt_graph"<br>
+5. To visualize the connection as a graph, write "rosrun rqt_graph rqt_graph"
-Getting the list of publishers and subsricbers "rostopic list -v"<br>
+6. Getting the list of publishers and subsricbers "rostopic list -v"
-Getting the type of a node "rostopic type /turle1/cmd_vel" (cmd rostopic type {node name})<br>
+7. Getting the type of a node "rostopic type /turle1/cmd_vel" (cmd rostopic type {node name})
-To getting the data outputs of nodes write "rosmsg show geometry_msgs/Twist" (rosmsg show {node type})<br><br><br>
+8. To getting the data outputs of nodes write "rosmsg show geometry_msgs/Twist" (rosmsg show {node type})

 ### Create Catkin Workspace and Create Packages
 1. Start by giving the source"source /opt/ros/melodic/setup.bash"